EPFL-ENAC/ENACrestic/README.md

 . $HOME/.enacrestic/env.sh
 ```

-Now close + open a new terminal to get it all into your environment ... or simply reload your rc file :
+Now close + open a new terminal to get it all into your environment ... or simply reload your rc file:

 ```bash
 . ~/.bashrc # or ~/.zshrc or whatever is your shell rc file